VernonGrant/gnu-c-language-manual/markdown/for_002dIndex-Declarations.md

 #### 19.6.7 `for`-Index Declarations

-You can declare loop-index variables directly in the `start`{.variable}
-portion of the `for`-loop, like this:
+You can declare loop-index variables directly in the `start` portion of the `for`-loop, like this:

 ``` C